shuresarwasyi/gemini-client-php/README.md

 ## Features

-* **Text and Multimodal Prompts:** Send text-based queries and prompts including images and PDF documents (via file path or base64 encoded data).
+* **Text and Multimodal Prompts:** Send text-based queries and prompts including images and PDF documents (via file path, base64 encoded data, or file URL).
 * **Multi-Prompt Support:** Send multiple prompts (text and/or media) within a single request.
 * **Conversation History Management:** Optionally maintain and include conversation history in subsequent requests.
 * **Response Format Selection:** Choose to receive the API response as plain text or a PHP object (for accessing raw JSON data).